meerachotai/benchmark_imprinting/README.md

 ### Run file: simulate_genome.sh

 Note on running file: for now, it does everything in the current directory so navigate to the right directory first (need to change that later)
+I have only tried it with 50 chromosomes (-n 50), and it takes around 10 minutes to run through the strainB simulation, might need to optimize runtime

 ### Dependencies:
 * gffread (https://github.com/gpertea/gffread, should be on $PATH)